IBM-Cloud/terraform-provider-ibm/website/docs/d/org.html.markdown

 The following arguments are supported:

-* `org` - (Required, string) The name of the IBM Cloud organization.
+* `org` - (Deprecated, string) The name of the IBM Cloud organization.
 You can retrieve the value by running the `ibmcloud iam orgs` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
+* `name` - (Optional, string) The name of the IBM Cloud organization.

 ## Attribute Reference